DomGambarini/first-milestone-project/README.md

 ### Our Story Page

-The Our Story page of Hugo's Bistro provides a content about the heritage and culinary inspiration behind the restaurant.
+The Our Story page of Hugo's Bistro provides content about the heritage and culinary inspiration behind the restaurant.
-You also find three of images that highlight one of the locations where our ingredients are sourced, how they’re cooked and served emphasising the of quality produce and ethos of the restaurant.
+You will also find three images below the content that highlight the quality and values of the restaurant.

 ### Menus Page

 The Menus section of Hugo's Bistro website is designed to showcase our diverse range of culinary offerings.
-With enticing imagery and easy access to each menu, this section allows visitors to explore and discover the delectable options available.
+With enticing imagery and easy access to each menu, this section allows visitors to explore and discover food and drink options are available.
 Here are the key features of the Menus section:
-Images with Overlay Text
 The Menus section features four captivating images - lunch, dinner, specials, and drinks.
-Each image highlights a specific aspect of the menu on offer with overlay text explaining what time the menu is available and a pdf link of the menu which opens in a separate tab.
+Each image highlights a specific menu on offer with overlay text explaining what time the menu is available and a pdf link of the menu which opens in a separate tab.

 ### Reservation Page